PentestToolsForEveryone52/ShodanPWN/README.md

 # ShodanPWN
-Little bash program for pentest using Shodan InternetDB
+This is a little bash program for find ip or domain vulns using Shodan InternetDB and find exploits for them.